EpicEric/sandhole/book/src/cli.md

           If unset, defaults to a random seed.

           Possible values:
           - <b>ip-and-user</b>: From IP address, SSH user, and requested address.
                          Recommended if unsure
           - <b>user</b>:        From SSH user and requested address
-          - <b>fingerprint</b>: From SSH user, key fingerprint, and requested address.
+          - <b>fingerprint</b>: From SSH user, key fingerprint, and requested address
           - <b>address</b>:     From SSH connection socket (address + port) and requested address